bepahol/trueaccord-takehome/README.md

   },
 ```
 What to do in this case?
 The doc says "The next payment date can be calculated by using the payment plan start_date, the installment frequency, and any preexisting payments".
 My formula for payoff date: start_date + (installmentFrequency * # of payments)
-5. Assumption: BI_WEEKLY = twice a month (not twice a week)

 ## Endpoints
 https://my-json-server.typicode.com/druska/trueaccord-mock-payments-api/payment_plans